-Dr Vassilis Cutsuridis is an expert at the interface between computer science and neuroscience.
-He is broadly interested in reverse engineering how the brain and mind work in health and disease, in order to understand the neural circuits that give rise to mental experience and to extract brain inspired algorithms for the design and development of more efficient intelligent methods and systems for complex data analysis.
-After a 10-years in the software industry, he returned to academia in 2006 and has held research and teaching positions in Europe, the UK, the US, and China.Academic Staff List Make an Enquiry
+Dr Vassilis Cutsuridis is an expert at the interface between AI and Neuroscience.
+He is broadly interested in reverse engineering how the brain and mind work in order to understand the neural circuits and systems that give rise to mental experience and to extract the neural algorithms for the design and development of more efficient intelligent methods and systems for complex data analysis.
+After a 10 years in the software industry, he returned to academia in 2006 to hold research and teaching positions in Europe, UK, US, and China.Academic Staff List Make an Enquiry

 Recent students have tackled business process reengineering, hybrid information systems management, computer games engines, and using bio-inspired neural networks to prevent collisions with pedestrians.
 Current students are looking at topics including automated analysis of the game play in video games, development of a low-cost machine vision system for automatic identification of potato blemishes, electronic portfolio support in higher education, and text mining in health-related applications.